 The Dark Filament Spike Deployment can quickly clutter the arena if you ignore the spikes.
 Use Cleanse to clear them before they restrict your movement too much, especially since you need room to manage the Suction Burst and dodge the full Phase One and Two moveset simultaneously.

 Finishing Idea requires a contextual activation of the Overdrive Protocol.
-After that, there is one more brief boss encounter before the credits roll, but according to the source, it is more of a victory lap than a genuine threat.
+After that, there is one more brief boss encounter before the credits roll, but it plays out more like a victory lap than a genuine threat.

 What items should you bring into the Idea fight?